Tomás Verón Lupi

-Tomás Verón Lupi (born 3 September 2000) is an Argentine professional footballer who plays as a winger for Swiss record-champions Grasshopper.
+Tomás Verón Lupi (born 3 September 2000) is an Argentine professional footballer who plays as a winger for Liga AUF Uruguaya club Nacional, on loan from Swiss Super League club Grasshopper.

 Club career

 Verón Lupi is a product of Quilmes' youth system, having signed in 2014 after a stint with Escuelas Crinar.
 He made the move into senior football under the guidance of Marcelo Fuentes, who selected the forward off the bench in a Primera B Nacional fixture with Platense on 30 September 2018.
 Five more appearances arrived in the first part of 2018–19, all of which were as a substitute.

-On 5 September 2024, two days after his 24th birthday, he traveled to Switzerland to join Grasshopper Club Zürich on loan for the 2024–25 season.
-He scored his first goal for the Swiss record champions on 7 December 2024, with the opening goal of a 1–1 draw at home against Yverdon-Sport FC.
-He scored his second on 18 January 2025, a stunning flick to win Grasshoppers the away game at Sion.
-On 30 January 2025, he was voted by the fans as the best Grasshoppers player of January 2025.
-On 25 June 2026, Grasshoppers activated their option to sign him on a three-year contract.
+On 5 September 2024, two days after his 24th birthday, he traveled to Switzerland to join Grasshopper on loan for the 2024–25 season.
+He scored his first goal for the Swiss record champions on 7 December 2024, with the opening goal of a 1–1 draw at home against Yverdon-Sport.
+He scored his second on 18 January 2025, a stunning flick to win Grasshopper the away game at Sion.
+On 30 January 2025, he was voted by the fans as the best Grasshopper player of January 2025.
+On 25 June 2026, Grasshopper activated their option to sign him on a three-year contract.

+In January 2026, he returned to Uruguay, joining reigning champions Nacional on loan for the entirety of 2026.